N1 Western Bypass (Johannesburg): Route

-The southern terminus of the N1 Western Bypass begins at Diepkloof Interchange where the co-signed N12 splits off and heads east, close to the M68 Chris Hani Road overpass, as the N12 Southern Bypass.
-At the same interchange, the N1 meets the M12 Rand Show Road (southbound only).
+The southern terminus of the N1 Western Bypass is the Diepkloof Interchange, where the co-signed N12 splits off and heads east as the N12 Southern Bypass.
+At the same interchange, the N1 meets the M79 Rand Show Road (southbound only).

 The Western Bypass continues north, with the suburb of Diepkloof to the west, to intersect with the M70 Soweto Highway that connects Soweto to the Johannesburg CBD (northerly off-ramp & southerly on-ramp).
 Continuing north, near Riverlea, it intersects with a road that is part of the proposed extension of the N17 (northerly on-ramp and southerly off-ramp).

 It soon crosses under the R41 near Wisbey Dip, heading north-west past the Newclare Cemetery.
 Here, it forms the borderline between Johannesburg to the east and Roodepoort to the west.
 It then intersects the R24 Albertina Sisulu Road Interchange in Bosmont.
 Continuing in a roughly northerly direction it passes under the M18 Ontdekkers Road before interchanging Gordon Road in Florida Glen.
 Heading north-west, it intersects with the M8 14th Avenue Interchange at Quellerina.
-Turning north-east, it passes between the suburbs of Weltevredenpark and Fairland.
+Turning north-east, it passes between the suburbs of Weltevredenpark and Fairland to enter Randburg.
 Here, it intersects with the M5 (Beyers Naudé Drive) Interchange near Randpark Ridge.
 Continuing north-east, it crosses under the M6 Ysterhout Drive in Bromhof.

-Continuing northwards, it intersects the R512 (Malibongwe Drive) Interchange in Strijdompark.
-The N1 continues north-east through the northern suburbs of Meadowhurst, Olivedale and Douglasdale before it intersects the R511/M81 William Nicol Drive in Bryanston.
-Now taking an easterly direction, it passes under the M71 Main Road, Bryanston, then runs parallel with R564 Witkoppen Road to its north until it intersects with the M9 Rivonia Road Interchange in Woodmead.
+Continuing north-east, it intersects the R512 (Malibongwe Drive) Interchange in Strijdompark.
+The N1 continues north-east through the northern suburbs of Meadowhurst, Olivedale and Douglasdale before it intersects the R511/M81 Winnie Mandela Drive in Bryanston.
+Now taking an easterly direction, it passes under the M71 Main Road in Bryanston and then runs parallel with the R564 Witkoppen Road to its north until it intersects with the M9 Rivonia Road Interchange in Rivonia.
 Here, it becomes 6 lanes in each direction.
-Continuing east, it passes under the M85 Bowling Avenue and then under the R55 Woodmead Drive where it reaches the Buccleuch Interchange.
-At this interchange, it has its north-eastern terminus, meeting the M1 Highway South to Johannesburg CBD, N3 Eastern Bypass to the East Rand and the N1 Ben Schoeman Freeway to Midrand and Pretoria in the north.
+Continuing east, it passes under the M85 Bowling Avenue and then under the R55 Woodmead Drive to reach the Buccleuch Interchange.
+At this interchange, it has its north-eastern terminus, meeting the M1 highway south to Johannesburg CBD, the N3 Eastern Bypass to the East Rand in the south-east and the N1 Ben Schoeman Freeway to Midrand and Pretoria in the north.